dcunited001/dcunited001.github.io/_drafts/metanomics-spatially-distributed-state.md

   - again, the goal is to introduce controlled, known noise during MRI
     - this will help greatly in mapping out micro/macro structures in the brain

+### Chemotherapy

+- chemotherapy is chemical research into chemicals which activate certain gene networks by up/down regulating upstream promoters with specific chemical triggers
+  - therefore, knowledge & research for chemotherapy can be used to trigger cancer by developing knowledge/research of chemicals which upregulate tumor promotors and downregulate tumor suppressors
+    - these are the opposite effects that cancer research is searching to discover.
+    - however, cancer research DOES discover in the process of its research because it's attempting to quantify metrics that are oblique (non-orthogonal) to the same kind of data used to prove that a cancer drug is safe and effective.
+  - these are the perfect slow poisons. they can be used to intentionally upregulate certain genetic behaviors, perhaps permanently if they trigger specific genetic processes.
+  - chemotheraphy agents are system-wide up/down activators of genetic programming. therefore, across the overall system, they easily influence the dynamics higher-order system behavior.